TimerErTim/lofs/README.md

 - When accessing a protected URL without authentication, users are redirected to the login page
 - After successful login, users are redirected back to their originally requested URL
 - Authentication is validated by successful decryption of the encrypted notes

+## State Management

+The application uses Zustand for efficient state management:

+- Encrypted data is embedded in the HTML at build time
+- Decrypted notes are stored in a global state store
+- This enables instant navigation between notes without re-fetching or re-decrypting
+- State is cleared on logout or when the browser is closed

+## Document Structure

+The application uses a custom Next.js Document component:

+- Encrypted notes data is loaded at build time and embedded in the HTML
+- Proper favicon and web app manifest configuration
+- German language setting
+- Antialiased font rendering

 ## Development